As it happened: Lead with Love France

 After her talk, a handful of lucky people (the ones who either paid their ticket at the “Suporter level” rate, or are friends with Gina and Jerry) were taken on a tour of Domaine Dujac.

 They also got to attend the fabulous Renaissance Revival fundraiser inside the Hospices de Beaune.
 This event included an incredible array of fine wines from the famed cellar of Jerry Murdock and featured winemakers in conversation about their philosophy on winemaking.
 People were encouraged to dress up in a Renaissance attire and lots of them actually did.
 Last but not least: Rod Stryker was DJing!
 How fun!
-I felt fantastic on techno music with my puffy dress!
+I felt fantastic dancing to techno music in my puffy dress!

 The next day, we met over a delicious breakfast served in town.
 It was time to say goodbye after those five fabulous days.
 Five days to slow down, consume consciously, steep ourselves in the deliciousness of life.